 - Tuohy, W. 2002.
 ‘Labor’s young women ready to rumble’, The Age, 12 October.

 - Johnson, C. 2000.
 ‘The Fragility of Democratic Reform: New Challenges to Australian

 Women’s Citizenship’, in S.M.
 Rai (ed.)
 International Perspectives on Gender and Democratisation, New York: St. Martin’s Press, pp. 182–201.

-- Van Acker, Elizabeth.
-1999.
+- Van Acker, E. 1999.
 Different Voices: Gender and Politics in Australia.
 South Yarra: Macmillan Education Australia.

 - Carney, S. 1996.
 ‘Labor Women are still doing it for themselves’, The Age, 16 November.

 - Zeitlin, D. 1996.
 ‘We’re Here because we’re Here: Women and the ALP Quota’, in Gender, Politics and Citizenship in the 1990s.
 Barbara Sullivan and Gillian Whitehouse (eds).
 Sydney: University of New South Wales.

 - Pickles, C. 1995.
 ‘Gender Equity: Barriers to Electing More Women to Parliament – and Some Solutions’, Parliamentarian.
 Vol. 76, no. 4. pp. 290-293.